Are you creating content for your online store…

 Bed Linen Buying Guide – A long guide, covering different components to look for when buying bed linen.
 From sizes to materials and including relevant tables to be extra useful to the reader.

-Hygge: Complete Guide – When the Hygge concept started growing in popularity in 2016, we created an extremely in depth guide and tide in relevant product recommendations.
+Hygge: Complete Guide – When the Hygge concept started growing in popularity in 2016, we created an extremely in depth guide and tied in relevant product recommendations.
 We ended up with links from massive publications such as Yahoo Style and many super-relevant interior design blogs.

 Bedroom Ideas – This one post drove over 1 million visitors over a 4 year period.
 We curated a lot of images from interior design bloggers and interior designers.
-This initial boosted promotion from all of their shares, alongside a lot of Pinterest promotion, led to over 300 linking domains at peak.
+This initial boosted promotion from all of their shares, alongside a lot of Pinterest promotion, led to over 300 linking domains at its peak.

 Interior Design Styles – This post ties in expert tips into a detailed post which gave it the initial boost it needed to get some serious organic traction.
 High-quality original imagery and recommended products also help the article be more commercial and useful to the reader.